-Research – Designing for Lifelong and Workplace Learning, and other Knowledge-Intensive Activities
+Research – Designing for Learning and Knowledge Work

 - Angela Fessl, Gudrun Wesiak, Veronica Rivera-Pelayo, Sandra Feyertag, Viktoria Pammer.
 In-app Reflection Guidance: Lessons Learned across Four Field Trials at the Workplace.
 IEEE Transactions on Learning Technologies, Vol 10/4, pp 488-501, 2017.
 DOI: https://doi.org/10.1109/TLT.2017.2708097 IF=2,267